Helen and Daniel Ferrelli, Owners

 At the tender age of 5, Kevin and Angela’s son, Joe, was diagnosed with leukemia.
 This adverse event became their inspiration for the wine Tough Guy as well as the Rockin’ Sips event hosted at the winery each year that helps raise money for the Leukemia and Lymphoma Society.
 Happily, Joe completed his treatment in March of 2011.

 When Angela isn’t driving her two boys around to all of their sporting activities you can find her on the tennis court.
 Although work keeps him busy, from time to time Kevin can be spotted on the golf course, hunting, or trying to reel in the big one while fishing.

 Married in 1996, Kevin and Angela see the winery as an opportunity to spend time together during harvest, crush, bottling, and various wine events throughout the year.

 Mark Fiore Winemaker

-As we talked about what he sees for the future of the EFESTĒ program, he expressed excitement of having the opportunity to step out on his own, and work hard to take our already fantastic wines to the next level
+Mark is excited for the opportunity at EFESTE to step out on his own and work to take the already fantastic wines to the next level.